CVLAB-Unibo/LLaNA/README.md

 1. texts/ folder contains the language annotations
 2. vecs/ folder contains the embeddings from nf2vec

+### ObjaNeRF-Text
+ObjaNeRF-Text has the same structure as ShapeNeRF-Text.
+You can find it on the Huggingface Hub at [this link](https://huggingface.co/datasets/andreamaduzzi/ObjaNeRF-Text).

 ## 👨‍🎓 Training
 <p align="center">
   <img src="assets/model.png" alt="Model architecture">